 Becoming Safe for Your Own Longing

-A Trauma-Informed Search into the Nervous System, Safety, and Belonging for Sexual Addiction Recovery
+A Trauma-Informed Search for Neuroceptive Belonging in Sexual Addiction Recovery

-There’s a certain ache that never really goes away.
+There’s a certain kind of ache that never really goes away.

-So many of us grew up being taught that our longings are dangerous.
+So many of us grew up being taught that our longings were dangerous.

 Something to suppress.